promptfoo/promptfoo/site/docs/red-team/index.md

 Ready to run a red team?
 Jump to **[Quickstart](#quickstart)**.
 :::

-## How Promptfoo works
+## How generative AI red teaming works

-Promptfoo is an open-source tool for red teaming LLMs.
-It supports the red teaming process by:
+The process of red teaming gen AI generally requires some degree of automation for a comprehensive evaluation.
+This is because LLMs have such a wide attack surface.

+A systematic approach looks like:

 1. Generating a diverse set of adversarial inputs
 2. Running these inputs through your LLM application
 3. Analyzing the outputs for potential vulnerabilities or undesirable behaviors
 4. Providing actionable insights and suggested mitigations

-Promptfoo red teaming can be used in two primary ways:
+Once a process is set up, it can be applied in two primary ways:

 - **One-off runs**: Generate a comprehensive report that allows you to examine vulnerabilities and suggested mitigations.
 - **CI/CD integration**: Continuously monitor for vulnerabilities in your deployment pipeline, ensuring ongoing safety as your application evolves.

+Promptfoo is an open-source tool for red teaming LLMs that supports all the above.

 By systematically probing the LLM application, the end result is a report that quantifies the risk of misuse and provides suggestions for mitigation: